Elaine Cancilla Orbach: Career

 Orbach, known professionally as Elaine Cancilla, appeared on Broadway and Off Broadway in productions including: Fiorello!, How to Succeed in Business Without Really Trying, Here's Love, Flora the Red Menace, Sweet Charity and Cry for Us All.

 Private life

 In 1979 she married actor Jerry Orbach, a star on stage and later of film and television (Law & Order).
 They met several years earlier while appearing together in the original Broadway theatre production of the Kander & Ebb musical, Chicago.
 They also co-starred in a touring production of Neil Simon's play, Chapter Two.

 Following his death in 2004, she petitioned to have a portion of 53rd Street at Eighth Avenue, in New York City's Theater District (and near his long-time home), renamed "Jerry Orbach Way"; it was rechristened in 2007.

 Death

 She died on April 1, 2009, at age 69, from pneumonia in a hospital in New York City.
+She was survived by her stepsons Tony Orbach and Chris Orbach whom she was estranged from due to disagreements over Jerry's will.